atom/github/docs/feature-requests/005-editable-diff.md

 - By default, a diff view is editable (with some [exceptions](#what-is-editable) listed above).
 By clicking into any diff, a blinking caret will appear to signify users they can start editing.
   ![editable](https://user-images.githubusercontent.com/378023/50885378-e71e0200-1430-11e9-98ca-6cab06b26bb4.gif)
-- If a diff is read-only, there will be no caret.
-The mouse cursor shows as "default" arrow.
+- If a diff is read-only, the caret is not visible.
 Selecting still works.
   ![non-editable](https://user-images.githubusercontent.com/378023/50885379-e71e0200-1430-11e9-8f8a-47e86bcb8090.gif)

 #### 2. Within an editable state